ashwinvis/myst-reader/README.md

 Configuration
 -------------

 This plugin converts [MyST’s variant of Markdown][] into HTML.
-Conversion from other Markdown variants is supported but requires the use of [MyST default files][].
+MyST being a superset of [CommonMark][CommonMark] should cover most Markdown variants, but strictly speaking, conversion from other Markdown variants is unsupported.

-Converting to output formats other than HTML is not supported.
+Converting to output formats other than HTML is also unsupported.

 ### Specifying File Metadata